 Media Ethics is independent and inclusive.
 It is editorially eclectic and neither its sponsors, its editor, or its staff are responsible for its content.
 It strives to present and examine ideas, provide a forum for opinion and research articles on media ethics, as well as a venue for announcements and reviews of meetings, opportunities, and publications.
 Media Ethics welcomes any and all contributions.
 All submitted manuscripts are subject to editing at the discretion of the editor.

 Photographs and other illustrations often are digitally altered.
-Unless otherwise specified, authors and photographers retain all copyrights to their work, subject only to print and electronic publication by Media Ethics itself.
+Unless otherwise specified, authors and photographers retain all rights to their work, subject only to print and electronic publication by Media Ethics itself.

-BY RYAN J. THOMAS
+BY THOMAS E. PATTERSON

 BY RAYMOND FIELDING

 Raymond Fielding explores the human fascination with the grotesque and horrific, and its reflection in doomsday programming.

 A view of New York City in the 1970s as seen through the philisophical lens of Thomas Hobbes' Leviathan.

 Jerry Lanson on the risk news organizations take in ignoring the small stories.